 The directors of the Securities and Futures Commission (SFC) are responsible for the other information.
-The other information comprises all the information included in the annual report, other than the financial statements and our auditor's report thereon.
+The other information comprises all of the information included in the annual report, but does not include the financial statements and our auditor's report thereon.